LLM in Criminal Law and Criminal Justice

 This course will examine contemporary approaches to the law of sexual offences in comparative perspective.
 Topics to be covered will include the definition of rape, the age of consent, the proper extent of criminalisation of consensual sexual conduct, evidential issues in the proof of sexual offences.
 The closing seminars of the course will bring these issues together by examining how law reform bodies in a variety of different jurisdictions have addressed the challenges they pose.

-Full programme details, including core and optional courses is available on the University Degree Regulations and Programmes of Study website.
+Full programme details are available on the University Degree Regulations and Programmes of Study website.

-Having successfully completed 120 credit points of courses within the LLM, you will be ready to move onto a single piece of independent and in-depth research.
-The 10,000 word dissertation allows you to focus on a preferred topic from within the field of criminal law and criminal justice, normally based on a subject you have studied in one of your courses during the programme.
+Having successfully completed 120 credit points of courses on the LLM, you will progress to a single piece of independent and in-depth research.
+The 10,000 word dissertation allows you to focus on your preferred topic within the field of criminal law and criminal justice, typically based on a subject you have studied in one of your courses during the programme.

 Please note that due to unforeseen circumstances or lack of demand for particular courses, we may not be able to run all courses as advertised come the start of the academic year.